craftcms/docs/docs/5.x/reference/field-types/lightswitch.md

 :::

 ::: tip
-Any elements that don’t have an explicit Lightswitch value set will be treated as if they have the default field value, per the field settings.
+Any elements that don’t have a value set for a lightswitch field will be treated as if they have the default field value, per the field’s settings.
 :::

 ### Working with Lightswitch Field Data

-If you have an element with a Lightswitch field in your template, you can access its data using your Lightswitch field’s handle:
+If you have an element with a lightswitch field in your template, you can access its value using the field’s handle:

 ::: code
 ```twig